Trump Out, China In: Number 2

 Furthermore, Angela Stanzel of the European Council on Foreign Relations in Berlin told the New York Times that China sees itself as “the new defender of multilateralism and especially global free trade.”

-Ms. Stanzel added that, according to the Chinese, Europe…and particularly Germany…are partners in the attempt to achieve these values.
+Ms. Stanzel added that, according to the Chinese, Europe… and particularly Germany… are partners in the attempt to achieve these values.

 It should be noted that China has been working especially hard for over a year or more to build up the partnership with Germany and statistics are beginning to show the fruits of the effort.
 For example, last year, China became Germany’s top trade partner, replacing the United States in that spot.